tuckermint/sdk-application-tutorial/tutorial/cli.md

 - The CLI introduces a new `context`: [`CLIContext`](https://godoc.org/github.com/cosmos/cosmos-sdk/client/context#CLIContext).
 It carries data about user input and application configuration that are needed for CLI interactions.
 - The `path` required for the `cliCtx.QueryWithData()` function maps directly to the names in your query router.
   - The first part of the path is used to differentiate the types of queries possible to SDK applications: `custom` is for `Queriers`.
-  - The second piece (`nameservice`) is the name of the module to route the query to.
+  - The second piece (`tuckermint`) is the name of the module to route the query to.
   - Finally there is the specific querier in the module that will be called.
   - In this example the fourth piece is the query.
 This works because the query parameter is a simple string.
 To enable more complex query inputs you need to use the second argument of the [`.QueryWithData()`](https://godoc.org/github.com/cosmos/cosmos-sdk/client/context#CLIContext.QueryWithData) function to pass in `data`.
 For an example of this see the [queriers in the Staking module](https://github.com/cosmos/cosmos-sdk/blob/develop/x/stake/querier/querier.go#L103).